hechuno/Interactive-Furniture-Showroom/README.md

 # Program Description

 This interactive furniture showroom project was my submission for the final project for the class Informática Gráfica at the University of Jaén.
-The language is C++ and the main library used OpenGL.
+The language is C++ and the main library used is OpenGL.

-The program models a showroom consisting of lights, a table, and a floor.
+The program models a showroom that features lights, a table, a floor, and a top-down viewport in the top-right corner.

 ## Manual